basselElkady/Job-Management-System/README.md

 priority range from 1 (Lower)  to 10 (Higher) if you did not specify any priority it will automatically assign to 5

 JobType: should be name of mentioned in job type database else it will fire an exception (built-in Email, DataLoad)

+schedule : if you didnot specify time it will be assigned for LocalTime.now

 response HTTP code 200.OK,
 and it return Boolean True